Skip to main content

 Korean Carrot Salad

-Spicy julienned carrot salad from Koryo-saram (Soviet Korean) diaspora.
-Ubiquitous in Kazakhstan - found at every bazaar, restaurant, home table.
+Spicy julienned carrot salad from the Koryo-saram, the Soviet Korean diaspora.
+You'll see it everywhere in Kazakhstan, at every bazaar, restaurant, and home table.

 Beshbarmak